songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_service.md

 There's a second option to make a Service accessible from outside: Use a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).

-In order to switch the Service type, change the existing `ClusterIP` Service by updating our Service definition in file `svc-frontend.yaml`to:
+In order to add a new Service type, create a new Service definition in file `svc-frontend-nodeport.yaml`:

 ```yaml
 apiVersion: v1